-The novel brings these three strands together.
+The first novel in the cycle The House on Schellebrg Street brings these three strands together.
 Though it does not replicate the letters form the German girls entirely it retains their spirit and their story is told in letter form.
 Renate Edler had started writing her autobiography prompted by the reunion in 1980.
 Sadly, she was diagnosed with cancer shortly afterwards and died in 1986.
 Just over twenty years later, it seemed appropriate to finish off what she had started.
 However, there were many questions and the research conducted in order to answer those questions led to further questions and further content for the novel and beyond.

 This site unpicks the issues that the novel raises further and gives more insight to them and much of their background.